Microsoft Flight Simulator 2024 & 2020

-FFB-Bridge talks to MSFS 2024 over SimConnect's TCP transport.
-On a fresh install of MSFS 2024 this works out of the box on Windows and needs a single config tweak under Linux / Proton.
-The bridge's Doctor page can do the tweak for you — this guide covers both the one-click path and the manual one.
+FFB-Bridge talks to Microsoft Flight Simulator over SimConnect's TCP transport — both MSFS 2024 and MSFS 2020 are supported.
+On a fresh install this works out of the box on Windows and needs a single config tweak under Linux / Proton.
+The bridge's Support page (sidebar → Support → Health checks) can do the tweak for you — this guide covers both the one-click path and the manual one.

 What MSFS installation do you have?

 The default SimConnect location depends on how MSFS was installed.
-FFB-Bridge detects all three cases automatically, but it helps to know which one you're on if something goes sideways.
+The paths below are for MSFS 2024, which FFB-Bridge auto-detects across all three install sources.
+It helps to know which one you're on if something goes sideways.

 | Install | SimConnect.xml location |